Account management capabilities

 Authenticators

-When customers turn to your service desk in their final effort to recover their accounts, your customer support team is equipped with just the right tools to resolve authentication issues.
+When customers contact your service desk for help recovering their accounts, your support team is equipped with the right tools to address authentication-related issues.
 Customers could be facing a variety of challenges, including a forgotten password, identity verification failure, lost authentication devices, or account lockout from too many login attempts.

 📘